DougF-5749/rugby_union_internationals/README.md

 I have decided to analyse attacking trends over time using **total points per game** as an indicator of how attacking the game has become.

-There are several key limitations to this approach, but I will discuss those more in the project summary (and this project is just for fun so...why be so serious 🤷)
+There are **several key limitations to this approach**, but I will discuss those more in the project summary (and this project is just for fun so...why be so serious 🤷)

 ## 📂 Project Structure